VidunderGunder/react-vite-bun-tailwind-biome/README.md

 ## Optional sync with OpenAPI (Swagger)

-Included is a way to generate a [TanStack query](https://tanstack.com/query/latest) client from your schema for type-safe integration with your backend, using [OpenAPI TypeScript](https://openapi-ts.dev/)
+Included is a way to generate a [TanStack query](https://tanstack.com/query/latest) client using [OpenAPI TypeScript](https://openapi-ts.dev/)

 Adjust synchronization script and `fetchClient` to point to your OpenAPI spec before running the sync: